 PUMA’s Response to the Report by ASPI

-revealed that the allegations concerning PUMA, as outlined in the “Uyghurs for Sale” report, are incorrect.
-PUMA is in no way engaged in forced labor.
+When we became aware of the report by the Australian Strategic Policy Institute (ASPI), we appreciated it as an opportunity to further review our supply chain.
+The investigations have revealed that the allegations concerning PUMA, as outlined in the “Uyghurs for Sale” report, are incorrect.
+PUMA is in no way involved in forced labor.

-PUMA has no direct or indirect business relationship with any manufacturer in Xinjiang, the native region of the Uyghurs in Western China and has taken significant measures to ensure that there is no indirect involvement of Xinjiang labor in the manufacturing of our products.
+PUMA has no direct or indirect business relationship with any manufacturer in Xinjiang, the native region of the Uyghurs in Western China.

 Compliance with human rights, labor rights and environmental standards is a top priority at PUMA and has been specified in our Codes of Conduct for over 20 years.

 To implement our code of conduct, we maintain a team of 20 experts who regularly audit our suppliers around the world and train those suppliers via round tables in the purchasing regions on current sustainability issues.
 We also refer to audits conducted by independent third party auditors, which have particular expertise in this field.